-Auto Exports in Mexico is expected to be 310.00 Thousand Units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Auto Exports in Mexico to stand at 330.00 in 12 months time.
-In the long-term, the Mexico Auto Exports is projected to trend around 310.00 Thousand Units in 2021, according to our econometric models.
+Auto Exports in Mexico is expected to be 259.00 Thousand Units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Auto Exports in Mexico to stand at 310.00 in 12 months time.
+In the long-term, the Mexico Auto Exports is projected to trend around 310.00 Thousand Units in 2021 and 320.00 Thousand Units in 2022, according to our econometric models.